didiersmith/steve/chapters/battleground-of-ideas.md

 "And to that end," he concluded, "MHI has employed Steve - the genius creator of StevieNix himself!
 Why don't you give us a status report, Steve?"

-All eyes swiveled towards Steve.
+All eyes swivelled towards Steve.
 He was unprepared.
-"Well", he stammered, "we have a bloodthirsty race of violent warrior AIs".
+"Well," he stammered, "we have a bloodthirsty race of violent warrior AIs".

 Over the next few minutes, he explained the basic StevieNix environment, the sexual reproduction mechanic, and the tight family bonds that resulted.
 He then went over his past several months' work - the sentience, the evolutionarily stable aggression, and finally the playable/non-playable character split.